Search

 • Fumigation sign (if applicable)

-• Container certification or compliance marks as required by the standard that the container is compliant with
+• Container compliance marks as required by the standard cited in the TDG Regulations that the container is compliant with

-NOTE: Generally speaking, a placard must be displayed for each of the dangerous goods transported in a large means of containment regardless of the quantity.
+NOTE: Generally speaking, a placard must be displayed for each of the dangerous goods transported in a large means of containment regardless of the quantity inside the container.
 Also, regardless of the quantity of dangerous goods on board, the primary class placard for each of the dangerous goods in a large means of containment must be displayed on each side and on each end of the “large means of containment” or “means of transport”.
 If two or more dangerous goods have different UN numbers but are identified by the same placard or placards, the placard is required to be displayed only once on each side and on each end of a large means of containment regardless of how many products in the large means of containment have that class (primary or subsidiary) [See Section 4.15 in the TDG Regulations].

 See the images below for examples of how to place the dangerous goods placards on large means of containments such as a highway tank (Figure 3), and compartmentalized means of containment (Figure 4).